+7. FOMB has recovered eels killed by dam turbines (the Petition, p.
+3).
+Photographs show horrible eel deaths and injuries (Petition Evidence "A" and "U").
+See also Watts Petition photographs.

+8. According to the Service, blocked upstream migration "may present increased risks of predation (predation may be significant at the blockage where predatory fish may congregate)."
+The Service also found that "the decline in the American eel may be in some part attributable to the loss of upper tributary habitat for female eel, and if not responsible for the decline initially, may well be a limiting factor as population numbers decrease."
+90-Day Finding, p.
+38,855 (Petition Evidence "K") (emphasis added).

+9. The Service has stated that safe upstream and downstream passage is considered "standard" when hydropower licenses are required.
+It also found: "However, not all hydroelectric power facilities are currently equipped with structures that ensure safe upstream and downstream passage."
+90-Day Finding, p.
+38,858 (Petition Evidence "K").

-- 10. In 2001, DMR found upstream passage hindered at Hydro-Kennebec, Shawmut, and Weston and recommended installation of upstream eel passages.
+10. In 2001, DMR found upstream passage hindered at Hydro-Kennebec, Shawmut, and Weston and recommended installation of upstream eel passages.
 Kennebec River Diadromous Fish Restoration Annual Report 2001, pp. 34-35 (Petition Evidence "B").
 In 2002, DMR found that upstream eel passage at Lockwood was hindered by leakage of the dam.
 Kennebec River Diadromous Fish Restoration Annual Report 2002, p.
-55. (Petition Evidence "B").
+55 (Petition Evidence "B").
 In 2003, DMR found upstream passage problems at Hydro-Kennebec, Shawmut, Weston, and Lockwood.
-Kennebec River Diadromous Fish Restoration Annual Report 2003, p.
-44-45.
-(Petition Evidence "B").
+Kennebec River Diadromous Fish Restoration Annual Report 2003, pp. 44-45 (Petition Evidence "B").
 In 2004, DMR found upstream passage problems at Lockwood and Weston.
 Kennebec River Diadromous Fish Restoration Annual Report 2004, p.
-25. (Petition Evidence "B").
-These problems existed even though the dam operators installed experimental upstream eel passages.
-There are no upstream passages installed at the Androscoggin dams designed for eels, and no requirement in the water quality certifications to have them. - 11.
-Measures to facilitate safe upstream and downstream passage are being implemented at other dams.
+25 (Petition Evidence "B").

+11. Measures to facilitate safe upstream and downstream passage are being implemented at other dams.
 June 17, 2005 letter from Dana Murch of DEP to Watts and others (Petition Evidence "I").
-Deep sluice gates are used at the American Tissue Project, nighttime shutdowns occur at S.D Warren dams during eel migration season, hydroacoustic monitoring which can trigger a shutdown is being installed at the Anson and Abenaki Projects, etc. - 12.
-The United States is lagging when it comes to eel protection measures.
+Deep sluice gates are used at the American Tissue Project; nighttime shutdowns occur at S.D Warren dams during eel migration season; hydroacoustic monitoring which can trigger a shutdown is being installed at the Anson and Abenaki Projects; and etc.

+12. The United States is lagging when it comes to eel protection measures.
 The Environment Agency of the United Kingdom has already produced a study setting forth design criteria and best practice designs for eel passage.
-U.K. Environment Agency, Manual for provision of upstream migration facilities for Eel and Elver, Science Report SC020075/SR2 (2004) ("Manual").
-(Petition Evidence "H").
+U.K. Environment Agency, Manual for provision of upstream migration facilities for Eel and Elver, Science Report SC020075/SR2(2004) ("Manual") (Petition Evidence "H").
 The study states that with respect to the effect of man-made barriers on eels, "there is no doubt that production is restricted by eels being denied access to areas that they could formerly colonise."
 Manual, p.1.
 The study also found: "Turbine mortality can be high for adult eels, largely because of their elongated form."
 Manual, p.
+33.

-33. - 13.
-Miller Hydro Group argues that the extent of the eel population at Worumbo is not known, and suggests that it is impossible to assess any harm to eels at that site as a result.
+13. Miller Hydro Group argues that the extent of the eel population at Worumbo is not known and suggests that it is impossible to assess any harm to eels at that site as a result.
 However, the U.S. Fish and Wildlife Service Gulf of Maine Program issued a map on October 20, 2005 titled, "American Eel Distribution and Dam Locations in the Merrymeeting Bay Watershed (Androscoggin and Kennebec River Watersheds)."
-(Petition Evidence "U;" linked to FOMB website).
-This map shows American eels on the Androscoggin and tributaries.
-In addition, a survey conducted by the Department of Marine Resources found eels in the Sabattus River, a tributary of the Androscoggin above the Worumbo, Pejepscto and Brunswick-Topsham dams.
-(Petition Evidence "U," linked to FOMB website).
-The types of harms from dams on the Androscoggin will be the same as from those on the Kennebec.
+(Petition Evidence "U;" linked to FOMB site).
+This map shows that American eels have been found on the entire length of the Androscoggin and Kennebec Rivers and their tributaries.
+The types of harms from dams on the Androscoggin will be the same as from those on the Kennebec, as eels attempt to move up or down rivers.